looselytyped/angudone-backend/README.md

     ]);

 Here, the first argument to the `controller` method is the name of the controller, followed by an array.
 The **last** item in the array is the definition of the controller.
 The first to n-1 items in the array are `String`s that represent the dependencies that the function has.
 Because these are `String`s these will **not** be minified.
 Furthermore, now the `FirstCtrl` is tucked away in the `myApp` module namespace.

+### Define the TodosCtrl

+We define our global namespace to be `todosApp` and then tuck away the `TodosCtrl` inside this namespace.

+See source code